Talk, Look & Listen

 Watch local news on your television and listen to the radio, if possible.
 Pay attention to relevant signage on roads and at community meeting spots.

 Sign up now to receive emergency alerts anywhere in the greater Portland metropolitan area.
-If something happens near you, you’ll receive a message by email, phone, or text message.
-You can also go directly to the Current Alerts page to get live updates, info about missing persons, and info about ways you can help.
+If something happens near you, this will allow emergency manager to send you a message by email, phone, or text message.
+You can also go directly to the Current Alerts page to get live updates about road and school closures, power outages, etc..

 Text When Possible